 You should install GFCI outlets within six feet of sinks, washing machines, and water heaters.
 GFCI (Ground Fault Circuit Interrupter) plugs monitor the surge of electrical current moving through a circuit.
 If a circuit or fuse is blown, these will reset.
 These outlets also detect moisture and shut the current off to prevent shocks and fire hazards.

-- Aluminum wiring breaks down more easily when subjected to bending and other forms of movement than a more ductile copper wiring.
+- Less ductile – Aluminum wiring breaks down more easily when subjected to bending and other forms of movement than more ductile copper wiring.
 Aluminum wire will break down internally and increasingly resist electrical current, leading to a buildup of excessive heat.

-- Electrical current vibrates as it passes through wiring.
-This vibration is more intense in aluminum than copper.
+- Excessive Vibration – Electrical current vibrates as it passes through wiring.
+This vibration is more intense in aluminum than in copper.
 As time passes, it can cause connections to loosen.

 Advice for those with Aluminum Wiring